aphchrisc/aph-purchasing/project.md

         # Replace ZIP_FILENAME.zip with the actual filename you downloaded
         pac solution unpack --zipfile ./packages/ZIP_FILENAME.zip --folder ./solutions/APH_Purchasing/src/ --packagetype Both
         ```
+    *   This populates your local `solutions/APH_Purchasing/src/` directory with the actual source code (YAML, JSON, etc.).
-10. **Commit Initial Source Code to Git:**
+10. **Commit Initial Source Code to **NEW** Git Repository:**
+    *   **IMPORTANT:** Before the first commit, ensure a `.gitignore` file exists in the root of your `aph-purchasing` folder to exclude unnecessary files (like the `.zip` in `packages/`, local settings, etc.).
+Create one if needed (search online for standard Power Platform `.gitignore` examples).
-    *   Stage all the new and modified files (unpacked solution, PnP template, etc.).
-In your terminal:
+    *   Stage all the newly created/unpacked files:
         ```bash
         git add .
         ```
-    *   Commit the baseline:
+    *   Commit the initial baseline:
         ```bash
-        git commit -m "Initialize repository from Dev environment solution and verified SP schema"
+        git commit -m "Initial commit: Add solution source from Dev and verified SP schema"
         ```
-    *   Push to the central repository (consult lead on whether to push to `main` or `develop` initially):
+    *   Push the changes to the **new** remote repository.
+You might need to set the upstream branch first if cloning an empty repo:
         ```bash
+        # Replace 'main' with 'develop' if that's your primary branch
-        git push origin main # Or develop
+        git push -u origin main
         ```
-    *   **Setup Complete:** The Git repository is now initialized with the actual source code and aligned SharePoint schema from the Dev environment.
+    *   **Setup Complete:** The **new** Git repository is now initialized with the actual source code and aligned SharePoint schema from the Dev environment.

 ---

+**REVISED SECTION 5 of APH P - Developer Onboarding & Setup Guide**

+---

-**5. Ongoing Developer Workflow**
+**5. Ongoing Developer Workflow (Using the New Repository)**

-Now that the repository reflects the Dev environment, follow this process for development:
+Now that the **new** repository is initialized and reflects the Dev environment, follow this standard process for development:

 1.  **Start New Work:**
-    *   Ensure you are on the main development branch: `git checkout develop` (or `main` if that's used).
+    *   Ensure you are on the main development branch (likely `main` or `develop` as decided for your new repo): `git checkout develop`.
-    *   Pull the latest changes: `git pull`.
+    *   Pull the latest changes (important if others start contributing): `git pull`.
     *   Create a new branch for your task: `git checkout -b feature/SPR-XXX-MyTaskName`.
 2.  **Make Changes:**
     *   **Canvas App:** Edit the **YAML files** located in `solutions/APH_Purchasing/src/CanvasApps/...` using VS Code with the Power Platform Tools extension.